Which of the following is NOT considered a factor of production?

 Prepare for the Fundamentals Domain - Economics Exam with comprehensive resources including multiple choice questions, detailed explanations, and practice flashcards.
 Ensure success in your economics test!

-In the context of economics, factors of production are the resources that are used to create goods and services.
-These typically include natural resources (land), human resources (labor), capital (financial and physical tools), and entrepreneurship.
+In economics, factors of production refer to the resources used to produce goods and services.
+These resources are typically classified into four main categories: natural resources (land), human resources (labor), capital, and entrepreneurship.

 Subscribe